Hirta: Etymology

 The origin of Hirta is open to interpretation.
 Martin (1703) states that "Hirta is taken from the Irish Ier, which in that language signifies west".
 Maclean offers several options, including an unspecified Celtic word meaning "gloom" or "death", later suggested to be Ei hirt – dangerous or deathlike, or the Scots Gaelic hIar-Tìr ("westland").
 Drawing on an Icelandic saga describing an early 13th-century voyage to Ireland that mentions a visit to the islands of "Hirtir", he speculates that the shape of Hirta resembles a stag, (hirtir meaning "stags" in Norse).
 Steel (1998) quotes the view of Reverend Neil Mackenzie, who lived there from 1829 to 1844, that the name is derived from the Gaelic Ì Àrd ("high island"), and a further possibility that it is from the Norse hirt ("shepherd").
 In a similar vein, Murray (1966) speculates that the Norse Hirðö ("herd island", /hirðø/, HIRR-dhur), may be the origin.

-Another source, in Scotland, expanded on the concept of "west": "Its ancient appellation was Hirt, Hirth, Hirta, or Hyrtha, a contraction of h-Iar-tir, the Gaelic for west-land or west-country".